 - Stay on track with ministry and personal goals, despite all the distractions and to-dos so you can make progress.

 Your first step is applying today.
 You don’t have to pay a dime.
-When you apply, you’ll schedule a conversation with me.
-Everyone is going through this process to make sure the groups will be cohesive and productive.
+When you apply, you’ll schedule a conversation with me – everyone goes through this process to make sure the groups are cohesive and productive.